dreadflopp/dreadsskyrimbuild/content/Post Installation/_index.md

 ### Run TextGen

 1. Run TexGen from the MO2 executable drop-down list.
-1. Keep the default output location.
+1. Check that the output location is correct.
 Change setting according to the pictures below.
 1. Once the options has been chosen click Start.
 This will take ~20 minutes.
 1. Once the completed message has appeared, click *Save & Exit*.
-1. Right click any mod in Mod Organizer 2 and choose *All Mods/Refresh*.
-1. Ensure the TexGen_Output mod is active (checked).

     {{%expand "Expand to show settings for HD resolution (1080p)" %}}
 ![HD](/dreadsskyrimbuild/images/TexGenHD.png)